bmc/cheat-sheets/index.md

 If you'd like to build your own HTML copies of these cheat sheets:

 * Clone [this repo][].
-* Ensure that you have RubyGems installed, as well as the `kramdown` and `jekyll` gems.
-* Then, simply issue `rake` to build/rebuild the HTML versions of the cheat sheets.
+* Ensure that the [Bundler][] Ruby gem is installed (`gem install bundler`).
+* Run `bundle install` to install the requisite gems.
+* Run `bundle exec rake` to build a local copy of the site.

+The resulting generated HTML will be in the `_site` directory; surf to the `index.html` file.
+Alternatively, you can run `rake preview` to fire up a local HTTP server on port 4000, to serve up the cheat sheets.

 # Contact